project-codeflare/codeflare/README.md

 CodeFlare provides a simple, user-friendly abstraction for developing, scaling, and managing resources for distributed AI/ML on the Hybrid Cloud platform with OpenShift Container Platform.

+---

+## 📦 Stack Components and Features

-It consists of the following main components:
+CodeFlare stack consists of the following main components.
+This is a metarepo, gathering pointers and artififacts to deploy and use the stack.

 * **Simplified user experience**:
 CodeFlare [SDK](codeflare-sdk) and [CLI](codeflare-cli) to define, develop, and control remote distributed compute jobs and infrastructure from either a python-based environment or command-line interface